yogsototh/Scratch/content/html/en/blog/Yesod-excellent-ideas.md

 ## Widgets

 Yesod widget are different from just JavaScript widget.
-In yesod widget are _more_ in the server side.
-Even if you can use yesod widget to manage JavaScript widgets.
+In yesod widget are a set of small parts of a web application.
+A bit of CSS, a bit of HTML and a bit of JS for example.
+If you want to use many widgets in a same page yesod do the work.
 Some examples of widgets are:

 - the footer of a webpage,